ResursBank/ResursBank.github.io/_exclude/invoice-service-2-0/index.md

 # Invoice Service 2.0

-Created by User2, last modified by Thomas Tornevall on 2023-12-21 The invoice web service offers an API to sell and credit invoice payments from Resurs Bank.
+The invoice web service offers an API to sell and credit invoice payments from Resurs Bank.
 ## Authentication